-You do not need to send any additional information.
-Any additional information received will not be considered.
+You do not need to send any additional information once the application has been submitted.
+Any additional information received will not be considered unless specifically asked for by our assessors.

 Do not send your application by email or post to the Covenant Fund Trust - only applications submitted via the online form can be considered.